opalinn/bioniformatics_workshop/practice_5/lab_journal_practice_5.md

 ## Part 1.
 Obtaining data

-We will work with raw 23andMe data from Mikhail Raiko (the proper human genome reference version is GRCh37) and [Manu Sporny](https://github.com/msporny/dna) (the proper human genome reference version is GRCh36)
+We will work with raw 23andMe data from Mikhail Raiko (the proper human genome reference version is GRCh37).

 ## Part 2.
 File conversion